QuTech-Delft/OpenQL/docs/developer/ir.rst

 The old IR
 ----------

 Despite only having a single logical IR, OpenQL is currently schizophrenic about its IR in its own way: at some point a new IR (``ql::ir``) was developed to replace the old one (now in ``ql::ir::compat``, previously ``ql::ir`` and ``ql::plat``), but not all passes have been converted to use the new IR yet.
+The following list indicates which passes have not been converted to the new IR, yet:

+ - all the passes for visualisation: circuit, interaction and mapping;
+ - the initial placement pass and the map pass;
+ - the ASAP/ALAP scheduler pass.

-Thus, for any pass that hasn't been converted yet, the pass management logic first converts the new IR to the old one, then runs the legacy pass implementation, and then converts back to the new IR.
+Thus, for all these passes, the pass management logic first converts the new IR to the old one, then runs the legacy pass implementation, and then converts back to the new IR.
 This process is usually transparant, but there are a few gotchas:

  - kernel names may change in some cases due to name uniquification logic;
- - annotations placed on nodes other than the program, a kernel, or a gate will be lost;
+ - annotations places on nodes other than the program, a kernel, or a gate will be lost;
  - any new-to-old conversion implicitly runs all legacy gate decompositions; and
  - obviously, any features supported by the new IR but not by the old IR will